Parshantpk/Flutter_Todo_App/README.md

-# todoey_flutter
+# Flutter_Todo_App

-A new Flutter project.
+A todo app in flutter using state managment

 ## Getting Started